-On September 2, 2020, 2552883 Ontario Inc. ("Ontario Inc.") and 55 North completed a reverse takeover transaction pursuant to which 55 North acquired all the issued and outstanding shares of Ontario Inc. Ontario Inc. then amalgamated with a wholly-owned subsidiary of 55 North and continued as one company, 55 North Mining Operations Inc. Upon completion of the reverse takeover transaction, the shareholders of Ontario Inc. obtained control of the consolidated entity.
-Under the purchase method of accounting, Ontario Inc. was identified as the acquirer, and accordingly the entity is considered to be a continuation of Ontario Inc. with the net assets of the Company at the date of the reverse takeover transaction deemed to have been acquired by Ontario Inc. The consolidated condensed interim financial statements for the 3 month and 9 month periods ended September 30, 2020 include the results of operations of 55 North from January 1, 2020 to September 2, 2020, the date of the reverse takeover transaction.
+On September 2, 2020, 2552883 Ontario Inc. ("Ontario Inc.") and 55 North completed a reverse takeover ("RTO") transaction pursuant to which 55 North acquired all the issued and outstanding shares of Ontario Inc..
+Ontario Inc. then amalgamated with a wholly-owned subsidiary of 55 North and continued as one company, 55 North Mining Operations Inc. Upon completion of the reverse takeover transaction, the shareholders of Ontario Inc. obtained control of the consolidated entity.
+As a result, 70,493,217 Post-Consolidation Shares were issued to Ontario Inc. shareholders, giving them control of approximately 89.99 % of the issued and outstanding share capital of the merged entity as at the effective date of the amalgamation.
+Under the purchase method of accounting, Ontario Inc. was identified as the acquirer, and accordingly the entity is considered to be a continuation of Ontario Inc. with the net assets of the Company at the date of the reverse takeover transaction deemed to have been acquired by Ontario Inc. The audited consolidated financial statements for the year ended December 31, 2020 include the results of operations of 55 North from January 1, 2020 to September 2, 2020, the date of the reverse takeover transaction.
 The comparative figures are those of Ontario Inc.